Dame Esther Rantzen makes fresh call for assisted dying vote after MPs’ report

 Meanwhile, the report also concluded that while the UK had long been a world leader in palliative and end-of-life care, access to and provision of such care was “patchy”.

-It said: “The Government must ensure universal coverage of palliative and end-of-life services, including hospice care at home.
+It said the government should “ensure universal coverage of palliative and end-of-life services, including hospice care at home” and called for an uplift in funding for hospices.

-“It is important that everyone is able to choose what type of support they need at the end of their life, and that their advanced care plan is honoured where possible.”

-The report called for the Government to commit to an uplift of funding to guarantee support for hospices which needed financial help.

-It also described a “pressing need” for better mental health support for terminally ill people, and recommended the Government commission research on the subject and report back to Parliament.

-MPs said there should be a “national strategy for death literacy and support following a terminal diagnosis” to help healthcare professionals to better support a dying person and their loved ones “from the moment of a terminal diagnosis”.

-Health and Social Care Committee chairman Steve Brine said: “The inquiry on assisted dying and assisted suicide raised the most complex issues that we as a committee have faced, with strong feelings and opinions in the evidence we heard.
+Health and social care committee chair Steve Brine said: “The inquiry on assisted dying and assisted suicide raised the most complex issues that we as a committee have faced, with strong feelings and opinions in the evidence we heard.

-“We intend the information and testimony we present in our report today to have a lasting legacy and, as we set out in the initial terms of reference, be a significant and useful resource for future debates on the issue.
-That could still be during this Parliament of course or after the next general election.
+“We intend the information and testimony we present in our report today to have a lasting legacy and, as we set out in the initial terms of reference, be a significant and useful resource for future debates on the issue.”

-“We’re particularly grateful to those who shared very difficult personal stories.
-The accounts were enormously helpful to us as we considered the issues involved and I’d like to put my thanks on record.”

-Dignity In Dying said the issue will be a key one for candidates in the general election, adding: “The next generation of MPs must listen to the public mood and finally break the deadlock on assisted dying.”
+Andrew Copson, chief executive of Humanists UK, said: “We are pleased to see that this report has made it absolutely clear that assisted dying can have a positive effect on end-of-life choices and that the public deserve agency and choice.
+However, the report doesn’t make any recommendations for legislative change.
+Despite the case being urgent and unarguable, the committee has missed the opportunity to move the debate forward.”